 |529 Plan Accounts|

 What if you could get expert advice on balancing your portfolio to match your own risk tolerance, but didn’t have to pay any brokerage fees or commissions?

 WiseBanyan was one of the first to offer free robo-investing.
 Now, that several competitors have emerged, it is time to see how WiseBanyan stacks up against products from competitors like Schwab and Betterment.

-WiseBanyan only requires a minimum deposit of $10 to open an account.
-Unfortunately, enrollment is invite only, and there is a lengthy waitlist.
-However, once your turn comes around, getting started with WiseBanyan is simple.
+WiseBanyan only requires a minimum deposit of $10 to open an account, and getting started with WiseBanyan is simple.
 You first complete a questionnaire to assess your risk tolerance.
 The way you answer these questions will power the algorithms that select the assets for your portfolio.

 If you later change your mind about your risk tolerance, you can go back and adjust the settings after your account is opened and the assets can be rebalanced.
 It can take as long as two weeks for your account to become funded, but it usually takes less than five business days.
 Once your account is funded, you have access to the tools and dashboard to check on your investments.

 Because the purpose of the platform is to eliminate human tendency to let emotions cloud financial decisions, most of the tools are just windows that let you see the status and history of your account.
 WiseBanyan is not for people who want to be trading securities regularly.
 It is a place for buy-and-hold investors to put their money and know it will be automatically rebalanced according to their risk tolerance, without having to pay a lot of fees.